-Building a foundation for a long-term relationship
+Building a foundation for a long-term relationship.

-Every Spring, we select a new group of kindergarten youth for enrollment into our program at Friends of the Children Portland and, this year, we are ecstatic to welcome 29 kindergartners!
+Every Spring, we select a new group of kindergarten youth for enrollment into our program at Friends of the Children–Portland and, this year, we are ecstatic to welcome 29 kindergartners!

 The selection process begins with eight-weeks of intensive observations at local elementary schools in the Portland region.
 Our Friends are fully involved and extensively review each youth's risk factors, conduct teacher interviews, and perform classroom observations in high-need neighborhoods.
 Towards the final few weeks of our classroom observations, schools began closing and shifting to distance learning due to COVID 19.
-This posed challenges to our selection process, but as with all of our program services during period we adapted to the circumstances.
+This posed challenges to our selection process, but as with all of our program services during period, we adapted to the circumstances.

 Given those circumstances, a Friend's primary objective is to guide youth into developing essential social and emotional assets they need to build resilience through difficult life circumstances.
 Newly enrolled kindergarteners will be matched with their new Friend over the summer to begin building a foundation for their long-term relationship.
 Friends will be meeting weekly with their youth and focus on forming strong bonds with their new mentees and their families, and advocate for each child within the school and social service systems.
-Once strong relationships are created, Friends then proceed to address the many barriers that block our youth's school success, emotional development, and overall well-being.
+Once strong relationships are created, Friends then proceed to address the many barriers that block our youth's school success, emotional development and overall well-being.

-As we move through summer, Friends will be connecting with our new kindergarten class with social distancing guidelines still in place – safety of our youth and staff are always a priority.
-Building these new relationships will be challenging, our Friends will find creative and innovative ways to welcome the new youth and begin building a foundation that will last the next twelve years and beyond.
+As we move through summer, Friends will be connecting with our new kindergarten class with social distancing guidelines still in place – the safety of our youth and staff are always a priority.
+Building these new relationships will be challenging; our Friends will find creative and innovative ways to welcome the new youth and begin building a foundation that will last the next twelve years and beyond.